dimitar-ivanov-ivanov/voltpay-writer/README.md

   - DB slow queries
   - Out of memory errors

-# Other ideas that we considered
+# Other ideas that we considered and DROPPED

-1. Use trigger to persist data to reader table
+1. **Use trigger to persist data to reader table**
   - The trigger is persisting in the read table records one by one, consumer for reads can commit in batches
   - having a consumer is more flexible, we can choose in the future to commit the data to another storage i.e to a separate database just for reading
   - monitoring a trigger behavior is a big question mark ??
 However monitoring a Java Consumer for Kafka is much more straight-forward
-  - also I don't know how to test the trigger, but I do know how to write a unit/integartion test for Kafka consumer written in Java.
+  - also I don't know how to test the trigger, but I do know how to write a unit/integration test for Kafka consumer written in Java.
   - for the consumer we can rely on Kafka retries(3 by default) if the trigger fails once it will have to go to a Dead Letter Table (not bad but you have more dependency on the DB instead of Kafka)
-2. Use UUID for Write DB and ULID for READ DB
+2. **Use UUID for Write DB and ULID for READ DB**
+  - Initially the idea was that we don't need indexes which greatly benefit from ULID and we can just use UUID, but then use ULIDs for READs for faster index node insertion.
   - I dropped this because I'll have to do some magic converstions which will slow down the system
-  - Better to use ULIDs because even though they have no benefit for Write they have benefit for Read and the IDs for records are the same in both systems
+  - Better to use ULIDs because even though they have no benefit for Write they have benefit for Read and the IDs for records are the same in both systems so no mappings needed
+3. **Remove the index on PRIMARY KEY on "payment_core" table to speed up writes**
+  - Ultimately I decided against this, because we will use ULID for the ID which shows good performance for the writes i.e there isn't that much rebalancing of the index and also this index will be beneficial for updates
+4. **Generate ULID in the DB using https://github.com/andrielfn/pg-ulid.git**
+  - Ultimately I decided to generate it on app level
+  - I already have a created_at column and I don't see perfect ULID sort order
+  - I'd rather avoid a DB bottleneck for the ULID generation in the DB, also generating it in the app is more flexible as in the future we can choose to write it to another storage

 # How to Set up Locally